fabiommmoreira/document-viewer/README.md

-This is a Sketch document viewer.
-It allows you to see a Sketch document's artboards.
+This is a document viewer.
+It allows you to see a document's artboards and navigate through them.

 ## Instructions